-Promotional pricing has long been used in the retail industry to bring in additional sales.
-But SaaS isn't like retail, so how does this tried-and-true traditional strategy translate to the more modern business model?
+Promotional pricing has long been used in the retail industry to help increase sales volume.
+But SaaS businesses cannot resort to the same tactics as retailers, so how does this tried-and-true traditional strategy translate to the more modern business model?
 In this take, we'll take an honest look at the good and bad of promotional pricing in the SaaS world, so you can decide whether it fits your business.

-Before we continue, let's define the term.
-Promotional pricing is a strategy that businesses use to attract prospects and customers by temporarily reducing the price of their goods or services.
+Promotional pricing is a pricing strategy that businesses use to attract new customers and further improve customer loyalty by temporarily reducing the price of specific products or services.
 A lower price for the same product is a greater value for customers, and the limited time offer creates a sense of scarcity.
-The hope is to do higher volume during the period of reduced price so that total revenue is higher than it otherwise would have been.
+The idea is to achieve higher vsales olume during the period of reduced price so that total revenue is higher than it otherwise would have been.

 4 promotional pricing examples